Karemelshimi/Digital-Marketing-Analysis/README.md

 - instagram_tier2
 - youtube_blogger
 #### There are 4 categories and each campaign belongs to one of the categories:
-- influencer
+- Influencer
-- media
+- Media
-- search
+- Search
-- social
+- Social

 # Processing
 I used pivot tables to process the data and get insights from it.<br/>
 The values were then summed and grouped by each campaign to know the sum of each variable and to know the best campaigns.<br/>
-Then i did another pivot table and summed the values and grouped them again but by each category to know the sum of each variable and which category is the most efficient one.<br/>
+Then I did another pivot table and summed the values and grouped them again by each category to know the sum of each variable and which category is the most efficient one.<br/>
-I then i added 2 pivot tables i created 11 calculated fields in them:
+I then added 2 pivot tables and created 11 calculated fields in them:
 - AOV (Average Order Value) = revenue/orders
 - ROAS (Return on Ad Spend) = revenue/mark_spent
 - ROAS% (Return on Ad Spend Percentage) = (ROAS- 1) * 100%
 - CAC (Customer Acquisition Cost) = mark_spent/orders
 - CPC (Cost Per Click) = mark_spent / Total Number of Clicks
-- CPM (Cost Per Mile "Thousend Impression") = (mark_spent/impressions) * 1000
+- CPM (Cost Per Mile "Thousand Impression") = (mark_spent/impressions) * 1000
 - CPL (Cost Per Lead) = mark_spent/leads
 - LCR (Lead Conversion Rate) = orders/leads
 - CCR (Click Conversion Rate) = orders/clicks